 To pray without ceasing is to remain in a perpetual state of prayer.

-God’s word tells us to pray at all times (1 Thessalonians 5:16-17).
-Therefore, it must be possible if we are commanded to do it.
-It may not be as hard as we may initially think once we understand the many forms of prayer
+If God’s Word commands that we pray continually, it must be possible.
+Fortunately, it may not be as hard as we may initially think once we understand the many forms of prayer.

 There are many different forms of prayer and ways to fill our days, hours, and minutes with passionate prayer.
 Here are some of the ways to engage in prayer that help us to know how we can pray without ceasing.